Rainwater Tank is Leaking From the Tap

 Washers are rubber or plastic discs that prevent water from leaking past the valve seat.
 Replacing washers involves shutting off the tank valve, disassembling the tap and fitting new washers of the correct size.

-If the leak persists after trying to tighten fittings and change washers, the problem may require reseating the valve or replacing parts.
-At this point, it’s best to call a plumber to fix it properly.
+Should the leak continue after tightening fittings and changing washers, it might mean the valve needs reseating or parts need replacing.
+At this stage, it’s wise to get a plumber in to handle it properly.

 Leaky rainwater tank taps can be more than just an annoyance; they can disrupt the efficiency of your water-saving efforts.
 By following the steps outlined above, you can tackle this common issue promptly and maintain the integrity of your rainwater collection system.